Blog

 Imagine this.
 A customer has just been in a car accident.
 Typically, this would mean phone calls, paperwork, and delays.
 But with advanced AI, here’s what could happen instead:

-• The system uses predictive analytics, reviewing years of accident data to process the claim instantly.
+• The system utilizes predictive analytics, reviewing years of accident data to process claims instantly.

 • It looks at weather conditions, traffic patterns, and even police reports to assess the situation in a way no human could do that quickly.